rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 An interesting case is the `STM` monad. `a <|> b` is used to chain computations that may want to `retry`.
 I imagine, composing `STM` computations this way is rare.
 If you wanted to communicate why `a` has decided to retry, how would you do that?
 I consider `STM` use of alternatives problematic.

 `IO` itself is an `Alternative` and uses `<|>` as a `catch` that throws away the error information.
 I dislike the `IO` instance.
-If "launching missiles" is wrong, launching missiles and not carrying about what went wrong is worse.
+"Launching missiles" and not knowing what went wrong is positively scary.

 IMO, if the type representing possible failures is not trivial then the use of `<|>` should be questioned.
 That does not mean rejected.